malikpiara/moon/pages/pessimism.md

 title: On pessimism
 published: 2020-04-01
-category: general
+tags: [principles]

-Optimism is the tragedy of the 21st century.
+Positivity is the tragedy of the 21st century.
 Despite what the popular opinion may be, I have found that, adopting it as frame of mind, can often promote short-sightedness and wishful-thinking.
 When life doesn’t go as planned, we suffer unproportionally. — This is especially true when the stakes are high.
 A pessimistic approach towards global warming is often also the most realistic.

 Unlike optimism, a pessimist outlook provides us with information we can use to grow.
 This makes it more useful to have as a frame of mind.
 Having an awareness about what might go wrong, can make you better equipped to deal with whatever life might throw at you.